ndronos/c-nomorph/HowStufWorks.md

 You must include () in the call.
 If you don't, the function is not called. even though it will compile correctly on many systems.

+C functions can accept parameters of any type.

 (HowStuffWorks, 2017) pp. 5 & 12
 ```